giovanniboscu/continuous-section-field/docs/aes/README.md

 <p align="center">
    <em>Figure 12.
 Continuous variation of selected sectional properties for the degraded NREL tower case.
-The localized reductions arise from the prescribed axial/bending participation field and are reflected in the sectional area and bending stiffness distributions.</em>
+The localized reductions arise from the prescribed axial/bending participation field and are reflected in the weighted axial and bending stiffness distributions.</em>
   <img width="992" height="654" alt="image" src="figures/fig12.png" />
 </p>